 Wayfair (W) Gains But Lags Market: What You Should Know

+Coming into today, shares of the online home goods retailer had gained 15.69% in the past month.
+In that same time, the Retail-Wholesale sector gained 4.59%, while the S&P 500 gained 4.41%.

-Investors will be hoping for strength from W as it approaches its next earnings release, which is expected to be February 25, 2021.
-On that day, W is projected to report earnings of $0.91 per share, which would represent year-over-year growth of 132.5%.
+Wall Street will be looking for positivity from W as it approaches its next earnings report date.
+This is expected to be February 25, 2021.
+The company is expected to report EPS of $0.91, up 132.5% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.75 billion, up 47.98% from the year-ago period.

-Any recent changes to analyst estimates for W should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for W. Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-W is currently a Zacks Rank #3 (Hold).
+W is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, W is holding a Forward P/E ratio of 118.77.
-Its industry sports an average Forward P/E of 46.2, so we one might conclude that W is trading at a premium comparatively.
+Investors should also note W's current valuation metrics, including its Forward P/E ratio of 126.17.
+This valuation marks a premium compared to its industry's average Forward P/E of 55.45.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 215, which puts it in the bottom 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 181, putting it in the bottom 30% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.